Willyb15/Data-Science-Python/Week2/python_lecture.md

 5
 ```

-So just as in the case of iterating through our strings, our `for` loop unpacks all of the values in our iterable (this time a `list`), and then places those values into the variable name we give (`num`) at each iteration of the loop.
+So just as in the case of iterating through our strings, our `for` loop iterates over all of the values in our iterable (this time a `list`), and then places those values into the variable name we give (`num`) at each iteration of the loop.

 What if I absolutely need the indices, though?
 Is there a way that I can still iterate through using this way you're telling me is Pythonic and still get the indices, too??
 Yes!

 There is a function, `enumerate()`, that will allow you to iterate through a list or string (grabbing each of the individual elements in the list or characters in the string) while at the same time keeping track of the index.
 The trick is that instead of using just one varaible (such as `num` above) to store the elements of the list as you loop through them, you use two variables.
-One of these variables stores the current index, and the other element stores the current element of the list you're on.
+One of these variables stores the current index, and the other stores the current element of the list you're on.
 Let's see how it works...

 ```python
 In [1]: my_lst = [1, 2, 3, 4, 5]